hep-mirrors/sherpa/Manual/source/manual/parameters/integration.rst

 The following sub-settings exist:

 ``ITMIN``
-  The minimum number of points used for every optimisation cycle.
+  The minimum number of points used for the first optimisation cycle.
 Please note that it might be increased automatically for complicated processes.

 ``ITMAX``
-  The maximum number of points used for every optimisation cycle.
+  The maximum number of points used for the first optimisation cycle.
 Please note that for complicated processes the number given might be insufficient for a meaningful optimisation.

 ``NPOWER``
-  The power of two, by which the number of points increases with every step of the optimisation.
+  The power of two, by which the number of points increases with every cycle of the optimisation.

 ``NOPT``